Difference Between Monopoly vs Perfect Competition

 Conclusion

-The market is thus a very important platform and a contact point where the customers can come and buy the goods.
-Markets should always act in the interest of the customers as they are always the ultimate user of the good, especially when in the case of monopoly where the seller is free to charge whatever he intends to because there is no competition.
-The government, in this case, should play a major role to levy the price ceiling and initiatives like this to act in the sole interest of the customer and to make trade more realistic and justifiable.
+The market is thus a very important platform and a contact point where customers can come and buy the goods.
+Markets should always act in the interest of the customers as they are always the ultimate users of the good, especially in the case of a monopoly where the seller is free to charge whatever he intends to because there is no competition.
+In this case, the government should play a major role in levying the price ceiling and initiatives like this to act in the customer’s sole interest and make trade more realistic and justifiable.

 Recommended Articles

-This has been a guide to the top difference between Monopoly vs Perfect Competition.
-Here we also discuss the Monopoly vs Perfect Competition key differences with infographics, and comparison table.
+This has guided the top difference between Monopoly vs Perfect Competition.
+Here we also discuss the Monopoly vs Perfect Competition key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.